LR-DSC01643.jpg

 A Fibonacci spiral?

 There was only one time when we experienced an animal that was clearly upset by our presence.
 We were watching a family of elephants slowly crossing the road.
 After most of the herd, including some young ones, had crossed, one elephant suddenly started running towards us with ears flapping and head swinging.
 My guide immediately backed the truck up to get out of its way (which made my video recording unstable).
-He gave a loud snort as he crossed in front of us and was still visibly agitated.
+The elephant gave a loud snort as he crossed in front of us and was still visibly agitated.
 For what reason we could not fathom.

 With this exception and with the exception of wildlife that were on or near the road when we drove by, during almost all other encounters the wildlife treated us as if we were not there.